Rocyzas/speed-test-app/README.md

 ------------------------------------------------

 Todo:
-- Compare words and then display count of correct ones
-- route to results page
+- On restart keep session same
 - Set timer during which user is allowed to submit code
+- Return %
-- add unit tests
+- Unit tests